The thing with Regional Burger Styles, they’re all around you, and you probably haven’t noticed.

 I first enjoyed a Chimi years ago in a dusty lot where the Chimi Churri Los Primos food trailer sets up for late-night eats.
 While I don’t come across Chimis on restaurant menus often, it can readily be found on many food trucks in Miami, like Chimi El Tigre and Don Mofongo.

 The Frita or Frita Cubana is originally from Cuba, where it was street food.
-It is predominantly found in Miami.
+It is mostly available in Miami.

 It’s a mix of ground beef (sometimes chorizo or pork is added) and spices, then topped with julienne cut potatoes or potato sticks, diced raw onions, and ketchup (rumored to be tomato paste not ketchup in Cuba) on a roll of some sort.
 It’s cooked on a flat top and not grilled over an open flame.